luizbizzio/solis-inverter-exporter/README.md

 ## Overview 📊

 This script collects and exports key metrics from Solis inverters to Prometheus.
-It tracks important data points such as <ins>power output</ins>, <ins>energy produced today</ins>, and <ins>total energy produced</ins>.
+It tracks important data points such as <ins>Current Generation</ins>, <ins>Daily Generation</ins>, and <ins>Total Generation</ins>.
 This allows you to monitor the performance of your inverter with ease.

 <div align="center">
    <img src="graphic.png" alt="Graphic" width="900"/>